Meta CEO Mark Zuckerberg kicks off developer conference with focus on AI, virtual reality | Technology

 Meta is in the midst of a corporate transformation that it says will take years to complete.
 It wants to evolve from a provider of social platforms to a dominant power in a nascent virtual-reality world called the metaverse — sort of like the internet brought to life, or at least rendered in 3D.

-But this transformation has been slower than expected, and Meta's main business remains advertising on its social media platforms, Facebook and Instagram.
+But this transformation has been slower than expected — and has already cost billions of dollars — and Meta's main business remains advertising on its social media platforms, Facebook and Instagram.
 Competition with TikTok remains Meta's biggest challenge, said Insider Intelligence analyst Yoram Wurmser.

 “A lot of this effort around chatbots and stories and other ways just to keep engagement going (like) AI-driven personalization and stuff like that, that's the overarching challenge for the company,” he said.